All Episodes

 Incumbency had nothing to do with the race in Michigan, this primary race.

-If you want to say anything about that, you can simply say the conservatives are fed up with a bunch of moderates in both the both the House and the Senate screwing up the agenda that the conservative leadership of the country is attempting now and then to employ.
+If you want a saying about that, you can simply say the conservatives are fed up with a bunch of moderates in both the House and the Senate screwing up the agenda that the conservative leadership of the country is attempting now and then to employ.

 That's a positive sign.